grebnafets/cset/README.md

 ## Navigation
 cset/[project name]/main.c will contain "how to use".
 In the future it will also contain tests for other projects I might play with in the future.

+## Keep in mind
+That nothing is holy here.
+I might scratch the whole thing out of whim only to start again.
+This is simply my playground.
+Nothing more and nothing less.